SnakiestCarrot/image-to-ascii/README.md

 ```
 ## Examples

-Get help on how to use:
+Will print the help documentation to console:

 ```
 java ImageToAscii help